Error-331/code_tests/docs/bible/links.md

 Rebellious Children - October 31 (Father, I cry out for blind and lost sinners);

 What We Ought to Say - November 1 (We ought to speak also);

+The Will of God - November 2 (If we fear God we should never use God's Word to justify our actions.
+Rather, we will always be guided to His will by His Word);